There are many ways you can help ease the symptoms of generalised anxiety disorder.

 - aerobics

-You should aim to do at least 150 minutes of moderate-intensity exercise a week.
-Moderate-intensity exercise should raise your heart rate and make you breathe faster.
+You should aim to be active for at least 2 and a half hours a week.
+It should raise your heart rate and make you breathe faster.

-As well as regular exercise, learning how to relax is important.
+As well as keeping active, learning how to relax is important.

-You may find relaxation and helpful.
-You may prefer activities such as yoga or pilates to help you unwind.
+You may find breathing exercises, mindfulness and other relaxation techniques helpful.
+Or you may prefer activities such as yoga or pilates to help you unwind.

 Avoid smoking and drinking

 Smoking and alcohol make anxiety worse.
-Drinking alcohol in moderation or stopping smoking may help to reduce your anxiety.
+Cutting down or giving up alcohol or smoking may help to reduce your anxiety.

 Contact support groups